reponche/Weatherbot-2.0/README.rst

 ``/forecast``

-After introducing this command bot will ask you City_name and then output you current week weather forecast.
+After this command bot will ask you about city and then output you weather forecast for current week.

-**For example**:
+**Example**:

 | **input:** /forecast
 | **output:** Please, tell me City_name.